vishalingole/HDP_Test_Q2/README.md

  Now to get the remaning departments-decades-gender wise file need to chnage the values in script.

  due to in-suffecient space on created hadoop machine Not able to process this large number of all departmnets data, but bty changing values in given script will get the reqired otput files.

+ ** Added Folder File details as:

+ 1. "Dept_sales_Gender_female_Deacde_1981_1990_Avg_csv" this folder, the "Part-r-00000" file get generated and also the "_SUCCESS" get generated and this  used  to store Average salary of all employees who belong under Sales department, Female gender and under 1981-1990 decade.

+ 2. "Dept_sales_Gender_female_Deacde_1991_2000" this folder have the CSV file  "000000_0" file  which have the List of Sales department , all female employees which belong under "1991-2000" decade.

+ 3."Dept_sales_Gender_female_Decade1981_1990" This folder have the CSV file "00000_0" file which have the list of Sales department , all female employees which belong under "1981-1990" decade.